PdxCodeGuild/Full-Stack-Day-Class/notes/capstone-mvp.md

 It is the core idea of your product or project.
 _Nothing else_.

-Your capstone will just be an MVP.
+Your capstone needs to start as an MVP.
 Even if you have grand dreams about working on your capstone full-time later, the first pass should just be this core idea.

 Be _very_ judicious in the scope of your project.